6 Steps to Creating a Monthly Household Budget

 Some of your expenses don't occur each month.
 But accounting for those periodic expenses in your monthly budget can make it easier to afford them when they're due.
 Divide yearly expenses by 12 and semiannual expenses by six to come up with the monthly amount to account for in those categories.

 Your net income is what you have left over after all the bills are paid.
 You want this to be a positive number so you can put it toward your debt.
 Calculate your net income by subtracting your expenses from your monthly income.
 Write down the number, even if it's negative.

 If your net income is negative, it means you've budgeted to spend more than your income.
 You'll have to correct this.
 Otherwise, you'll run into trouble during the month.

 Variable expenses are typically the first places you can adjust spending, e.g., eating out, hobbies, and entertainment.
 Even some of your fixed expenses can be adjusted, e.g., by reducing your cable or phone bill, canceling your gym membership, or not taking a vacation this year.

 Evaluate your spending using a "wants vs. needs" analysis.
 Reduce or eliminate spending in those "want" areas to make more room for the things you "need" to spend money on.

 Track Your Spending

 Throughout the month, track your actual spending against what you budgeted.
-If you go over budget, this will help you figure out where you spent more money.
+If you go over budget, doing this will help you figure out where you spent more money.
 In the future, you can take greater care not to overspend in that area.
-Or, you may need to adjust your budget to compensate for the additional spending.
-If you increase your budget in an area, decrease it in another area to keep from going over your budget.
+Or you may need to adjust your budget to compensate for the additional spending.
+If you increase your budget in one area, decrease it in another area to keep your budget balanced.